-5.1 Articles 16, 17 and 26 of the ICCPR: Recognition of the Person before the Law, the Right to Privacy and Family Life and the Right to Non-Discrimination in relation to Transgendered Persons
+5.1 Recognition of the Person before the Law, the Right to Privacy and Family Life and the Right to Non-Discrimination in relation to Transgendered Persons

-In October 2007, the Irish High Court held that the failure of the State to provide legal recognition of a transgender woman in her acquired gender amounted to a violation of her rights under Article 8 of the European Convention on Human Rights^x.
-The Irish Government has accepted this finding and set up a body to advise on a change in the law but no action has been taken to date. xi
+In October 2007, the Irish High Court held that the failure of the State to provide legal recognition of a transgender woman in her acquired gender amounted to a violation of her rights under Article 8 of the European Convention on Human Rights^{xi}.
+The Irish Government has accepted this finding and set up a body to advise on a change in the law but no action has been taken to date. ^{xii}